Two Days in Savannah, Georgia

 The rest of the tour was just as terrifying, so I was suction-cupped to my mom’s hip.
 It eventually ended at around midnight and I was released from this terrifying haunted house.
 We walked back to the room and somehow I feel asleep right as I hit the bed.

 The next day was just as sweltering hot as the day before.
 I managed to get myself ready to go to a tea house, but that was about as much as I could stand.
 For the rest of the day while my mother was out sweating her skin off, I happily sat in the room improving my Farmville farm and Cityville city.

 She came back about two or three hours later to inform me that I had to go on a walk by the river and to dinner.
 After we walked into the Pirate’s House, we walked back out and decided to get pizza to go.
 I sent my mom for it and returned to find peace in the air conditioned room.

-Before I knew it, we were leaving Savannah, Georgia…and, it felt like seconds.
+Before I knew it, our two days in Savannah were over—it felt like seconds.